ViennaTools/ViennaLS/README.md

 ### Shared libraries

-In order to save build time during developement, dynamically linked shared libraries are used if ViennaLS was built with them.
-In order to build releases with better runtime performance, but longer build times, the CMake option VIENNALS_USE_SHARED_LIBS=OFF should be used.
+In order to save build time during developement, dynamically linked shared libraries can be used if ViennaLS was built with them.
+This is done by precompiling the most common template specialisations.
+In order to use this, set VIENNALS_BUILD_SHARED_LIBS=ON when building ViennaLS.
+If ViennaLS was build with shared libraries, CMake will automatically link them to your project.
+In order to build a release of your own project with better runtime performance, but longer build times, the CMake option VIENNALS_USE_SHARED_LIBS=OFF should be used.

+## Contributing
+If you want to contribute to ViennaLS, make sure to follow the [LLVM Coding guidelines](https://llvm.org/docs/CodingStandards.html).
+Before creating a pull request, make sure ALL files have been formatted by clang-format, which can be done using the format-project.sh script in the root directory.

+Before being able to merge your PR, make sure you have met all points on the checklist in [CONTRIBUTING.md](https://github.com/ViennaTools/viennals/blob/master/CONTRIBUTING.md).

 ## Authors